dxrgrabowski/dxrgrabowski.github.io/source/_posts/1-smallest-c-prog.md

 ```c++
 int main() { return 1; }
 ```
 Theoretically, it is possible to compile a void main in C, which would remove the return value.
-However, that is not valid according to the ISO standard([C++ §3.6.1/2](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2011/n3242.pdf) | [C §5.1.2.2/1](https://www.open-std.org/JTC1/sc22/WG14/www/docs/n2310.pdf)).
+However, that is not valid according to the ISO standard ([C++ §3.6.1/2](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2011/n3242.pdf) | [C §5.1.2.2/1](https://www.open-std.org/JTC1/sc22/WG14/www/docs/n2310.pdf)).
 So we will skip it.

-When we try to disassemble this code, we get assembly with 5 instructions:
+When we try to disassemble this code, we get an assembly with 5 instructions:
 ```as
 push    rbp      // push base pointer on stack to stabilize stack frame
 mov     rbp, rsp // set base pointer on local stack pointer